CQCL/hugr/specification/hugr.md

     and function attributes (relevant for compilation)
     define the node weight.
 The node has an outgoing `Static<Graph>` edge for each use of the function.
-The function name is used at link time to lookup definitions in linked
+The function name is used at link time to look up definitions in linked
     modules (other hugr instances specified to the linker).

   - `AliasDeclare`: an external type alias declaration.
-At link time can be replaced with the definition.
+At link time this can be replaced with the definition.
 An alias declared with `AliasDeclare` is equivalent to a named opaque type.